 Texas's 5.4 million students remain our state's greatest asset.
-Investing wisely in them can improve postsecondary success rates and will reap benefits for our citizens and the economy for generations to come.
+Investing wisely in them and the educators that teach them can improve postsecondary success rates and will reap benefits for our citizens and the economy for generations to come.